docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 #### Description

-When true, the Text layer shows a fill.
+When `true`, the Text layer shows a fill.
 Access the [fillColor](#textdocumentfillcolor) attribute for the actual color.
-When false, only a stroke is shown.
+When `false`, only a stroke is shown.

 #### Type